 - Employee Personnel Records: Policy 108 and Policy 404

-Access and Use: Legally Restricted Information must be stored, used and disclosed to others only on a need to know basis to permit the individual faculty or staff member to perform their University functions for which the information was acquired and for which it is maintained.
+Access and Use: High Risk Information must be stored, used and disclosed to others only on a need to know basis to permit the individual faculty or staff member to perform their University functions for which the information was acquired and for which it is maintained.
 Access to legally restricted information must be carefully safe-guarded.

-Protection of Legally Restricted Information from disclosure to or unauthorized access by anyone who does not have a legitimate need to access the information to comply with requirements of the law or to carry on necessary University functions is a primary responsibility of the Custodian.
+Protection of High Risk Information from disclosure to or unauthorized access by anyone who does not have a legitimate need to access the information to comply with requirements of the law or to carry on necessary University functions is a primary responsibility of the Custodian.

-Alternatives to using Legally Restricted Information should be identified and used whenever possible.
+Alternatives to using High Risk Information should be identified and used whenever possible.

-Disclosure of Legally Restricted Information to a third party agent or vendor is permitted only if the agent or vendor assumes a legally binding obligation to safe-guard the use and disclosure of the information.
-The electronic exchange of Legally Restricted Information outside of the University of Rochester must have proper approval.
+Disclosure of High Risk Information to a third party agent or vendor is permitted only if the agent or vendor assumes a legally binding obligation to safe-guard the use and disclosure of the information.
+The electronic exchange of High Risk Information outside of the University of Rochester must have proper approval.
 In addition,

 - the appropriate Information Security Office must be consulted to ensure appropriate security controls are employed (See contact list below).